Introduction

 See Powerloom in Action 🚀

-Discover the practical application of Powerloom through Pooler, a Uniswap V2 Dashboard Implementation.
-This latest release of Pooler is a powerhouse for Uniswap V2 analytics, offering comprehensive data aggregations and flexibility to extend to more use cases.
+Discover the practical application of Powerloom through our various dashboard implementations.
+This latest release of Pooler is a powerhouse for Uniswap V2, Uniswap V3, and Aave V3 analytics, offering comprehensive data aggregations and flexibility to extend to more use cases.

 Building with Powerloom